 Harnessing Nobel Prize-Recognized miRNA Innovations to Transform Therapy

-Dr. Xiangfei "Scott" Cheng is Sole Founder, CEO & CSO of Allphild Inc. He is the sole inventor of hundreds of innovative molecules filed in U.S. patent applications.
+Dr. Xiangfei "Scott" Cheng is Founder and President of Allphild Inc. He is the sole inventor of U.S. patent-pending innovative molecules.
 His inventions target cancers, autoimmune diseases, traumatic brain injury (TBI), neurodegenerative disorders, immunomodulation, transplant immune tolerance and lung fibrosis, and include platforms in microRNA (miRNA)-based therapy, synergistic approach combining CAR-T therapy with the novel molecule that modulates gene expression to prevent CAR-T cell exhaustion, immunotherapy, immunomodulation, cell therapy, gene therapy, and more.

 His earlier U.S. patent–filed innovations resonate the foundational principles later honored by the 2024 and 2025 Nobel Prizes in Physiology or Medicine, pioneering the frontiers of targeted immune regulation and precise gene regulation.